 All iterations of the REI Trail 25 have pleased us.
 The latest version makes minor tweaks but maintains the value, quality, and usability we like.
 The Trail 25 scores higher than many packs that cost a lot more.
-For this optimization of price to value, the Trail 25 earns our Best Buy award.

 A daypack's comfort is, primarily, a function of the load.
 Some carry just a water bottle and windbreaker in their day pack.
 For that, the most basic construction is appropriate.
 Others, though, are carrying cold weather clothing, some technical equipment, 12-hours worth of food and water, and associated emergency supplies.
 That weight adds up to a heavy load that taxes a body.

 Comfort under the heaviest loads requires more support than the Trail 25 provides.
 The thin waist belt and soft back panel simply won't support beefy loads as well as more sophisticated designs.
-That said, many on our test team have carried expedition loads in packs that aren't much different, in terms of comfort, than the REI 25.
+That said, many on our test team have carried expedition loads in packs that aren't much different, in terms of comfort, than the REI Trail 25.
 This isn't the most comfortable pack, but it will do the job.

 For multi-sport and all-around use, we'd put the Trail 25 in the same, upper category with other products that are made with thick fabric, no rigid frame, and relatively simple construction.

 Ease of Use